Sunday Faleye

 Sunday Adeyemi Faleye (born 29 November 1998) is a Nigerian professional footballer who plays as a forward for Lynx and the Nigeria national team.

 Club career

 He has played club football for Shooting Stars and Akwa United.
 After playing in Austria for SCR Altach II and Wacker Innsbruck, he signed for Czech club Dukla Prague in January 2021.

 He returned to Shooting Stars in February 2022, signing a loan contract.

-He joined Lynx in summer 2025 and scored 4 minutes into his debut, a 3-2 win over Glacis United.
+He joined Lynx in summer 2025 and scored 4 minutes into his debut, a 3–2 win over Glacis United.
+After a brief spell in the Czech Republic with Vysočina Jihlava, he returned to Lynx in summer 2026.
+However, he was sent off on his second debut in a 2–0 defeat to F.C.
+Magpies.

 International career

 He made his international debut for Nigeria in 2018.